wuxxin/salt-shared/systemd/nspawn/README.md

 # create test machine
 {% load_yaml as definition %}

+# mandatory: name, image
-# name of the nspawn container and name of the controlling systemd service
+# name: name of the nspawn container and name of the controlling systemd service
 name: testmachine
 # image: a image name created with eg. `image(name='focal', template='focal')`
 image: focal